-In the endoscopy theatre you will meet the endoscopist (doctor or nurse), and the two nursing staff who will look after your throughout the procedures.
+In the endoscopy theatre you will meet the endoscopist (doctor or nurse), and the two nursing staff who will look after your throughout the colonoscopy.
 For your safety you will be asked to confirm the details taken during the admission process.
-You will be given the opportunity to ask further questions about the procedures.
+You will be given the opportunity to ask further questions about the colonoscopy.

-Once on the trolley the nurse looking after you will place an oxygen probe on your finger to enable your heart rate and oxygen levels to be monitored during the procedures.
+Once on the trolley the nurse looking after you will place an oxygen probe on your finger to enable your heart rate and oxygen levels to be monitored during the procedure.
 For those having sedation, supplementary nasal oxygen via two plastic tubes in your nose will be initiated, and a cuff placed to monitor your blood pressure.
-You will be asked to remove any false teeth, plates or dentures.

-Before the gastroscopy, you will receive local anaesthetic spray into your mouth.
-Staff will explain the best position, lying down on your left side with your knees slightly bent.
+The staff will explain the best position, lying down on your left side with your knees bent, so your feet and knees are at the front of the examination couch.
 You will be covered at all times.
-To keep your mouth slightly open, a plastic mouthpiece will be placed gently between your teeth; if you are having Entonox, the mouthpiece is placed after this.
+If you are having Entonox only, the mouthpiece can be demonstrated at this stage.